-GetYourGuide closes $133M convertible note as travel startups continue to weather the Covid-19 storm – TechCrunch
+GetYourGuide closes $133M convertible note as travel startups continue to weather the COVID-19 storm – TechCrunch

-On the heels of Germany announcing another lockdown to try to contain the rapid rise in Covid-19 cases in the country, one of the hottest startups in its capital city is announcing the closing of a large convertible note to help it keep moving forward.
+On the heels of Germany announcing another lockdown to try to contain the rapid rise in COVID-19 cases in the country, one of the hottest startups in its capital city is announcing the closing of a large convertible note to help it keep moving forward.

-GetYourGuide, which in brighter times runs a thriving and viral business curating, selling tickets for, and running walks and other exploration experiences for people touring different parts of the world — viral because it’s been taken up by a critical mass people who love to share pictures of their experiences on social media — has now closed funding, in the form of a convertible note, of €114 million ($133 million).
+GetYourGuide, which in brighter times runs a thriving and viral business curating, selling tickets for and running walks and other exploration experiences for people touring different parts of the world — viral because it’s been taken up by a critical mass of people who love to share pictures of their experiences on social media — has now closed funding, in the form of a convertible note, of €114 million ($133 million).

-The funding is being led by Searchlight Capital, with SoftBank Vision Fund, KKR, Battery Ventures, Highland Europe, Spark Capital, Lakestar, Heartcore Capital, NGP Capital, and the founding team all also investing.
+The funding is being led by Searchlight Capital, with SoftBank Vision Fund, KKR, Battery Ventures, Highland Europe, Spark Capital, Lakestar, Heartcore Capital, NGP Capital and the founding team all also investing.

 The company tells me that the convertible note will convert into equity when it next raises a round, with the investors getting a stake in the company at that point based on its valuation in that round.